 This information sheet is primarily intended for persons associated with or working with the LRTC Emergency Response Team, however the information may be useful to other groups or private individuals who may wish to similarly equip their own technical large animal rescue team.
 This information sheet is a continuation from Part One.

 Removing horses and other livestock from high water warrants carefully considered actions and proper equipment.
-This information sheet describes the water rescue equipment carried on Rescue 3 and provides recommendations as to when and how it should be used.
+This information sheet describes the water rescue equipment carried on the Special Operations Support (SOS) trailer and provides recommendations as to when and how it should be used.
 However nothing in this information sheet should supersede the use of sound judgment and adaptation as may be warranted due to unexpected or changing conditions.

 - Personal safety rope bag, webbing and carabiners.